dclechok/photography-website/README.md

 # DC Lechok Photography

-This is a photography porfolio website, designed using JS, CSS, React, and Bootstrap.
+This is a photography porfolio website, designed using JS, HTML/CSS, React, and Bootstrap.

 This web design is featured at: dclechokphoto.com